zcrayman/tut-rest/3/README.md

 @ContextConfiguration(classes = {CoreConfig.class})
 public class CoreDomainIntegrationTest {

   @Autowired
   OrderService orderService;

   @Test
   public void addANewOrderToTheSystem() {

     CreateOrderEvent ev = new CreateOrderEvent(new OrderDetails());

     orderService.createOrder(ev);

     AllOrdersEvent allOrders = orderService.requestAllOrders(new RequestAllOrdersEvent());

     assertEquals(1, allOrders.getOrdersDetails().size());
   }
 }
 ```

-This integration test simply constructs an `ApplicationContext` using JavaConfig as specified on the `@ContextConfiguration` annotation.
+This integration test constructs an `ApplicationContext` using JavaConfig as specified on the `@ContextConfiguration` annotation.
 The Core domain's configuration will be created using Spring JavaConfig in a class called `CoreConfig`.

-With that `ApplicationContext` constructed, the test can have its `OrderService` test entry point dependency injected, ready for the following test methods.
+With the `ApplicationContext` constructed, the test can have its `OrderService` test entry point autowired, ready for the test methods.

 Finally you have one test method that asserts that an `orderService` dependency has been provided and appears to work correctly.